mxz7/nypsi/README.md

 better showcase of features can be found on the bot's website: [`nypsi.xyz`](https://nypsi.xyz)

+#### 🕵️ reaction roles

+- incredibly easy & fast to set up and get going reaction roles, different modes to allow for unique roles or having many at a time.
+- set a whitelist to have exclusive self roles

 #### 💬 mentions

 - nypsi tracks mentions / pings across qualifying servers, preventing your users from being irritated by ghost pings, as well as putting all of their recent mentions into a simple, easy access command